-Response to referee report.
+Response to Reviewer Report.

 Title: Accelerators as a Tool for Encouraging Female Entrepreneurship Research Policy, Ms. Ref.
 No.: RESPOL-D-20-00402R2 Reviewer #1:

 1) I read the 2nd revision of the manuscript entitled: "Accelerators as a Tool for Encouraging Female Entrepreneurship".
 I see many changes to this latest version.
 The introduction and literature review are very clear and well written.
 I still applaud for the nice sampling and data collection upon which this research lies, just as the thematic is promising.
 However, I still have issues about the analyses and hypotheses testing, and globally about the depth and scope of the contribution.
 The main problem about analyses is that the hypothesis testing should be made on the more restrictive analysis, thus the regression, yielding to very few significant effects, and very low explanatory power.
 Consequently, what is the global story to be told here?
 To put it differently, with a very low explanatory power (not to mention the endogeneity issue as well as research design and measurement problems), what have we learned at the end in terms of the theoretical implication of these findings?
 The following comments are about specific aspects related to the manuscript upon which I come to this overall assessment at this moment.
 They are not ordered with any importance ranking.